Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Weighted potential theory and Legendre transforms

 \subsection{Determining measures}

 The definition of (strongly) determining measures was given in Section \ref{subsec:Energy-approximation-and}.
 It may be equivalently formulated as follows.
-A measure $\nu$ on $\R^{d}$ is said to be \emph{determining for a weighted set $(S,\phi)$ }if for all $\psi\in\mathcal{L}(\R^{d})$
+A measure $\nu$ on $\R^{d}$ is said to be \emph{determining for a weighted set $(S,\phi)$ }if for all $\psi\in\mathcal{L}_{c}(\R^{d})$

-A measure $\nu$ is said to be\emph{ determining for $S$} if $\nu$ is determining for $(S,0)$ and\emph{ strongly determining} if $\nu$ is determining for $(S,\phi)$ for all $\phi\in C(S).$ Similarly we will say that $\nu$ is (strongly) determining if it is (strongly determining) for its support.
+A measure $\nu$ is said to be\emph{ determining for $S$} if $\nu$ is determining for $(S,0)$ and\emph{ strongly determining} if $\nu$ is determining for $(S,\phi)$ for all $\phi\in C(S).$ Similarly we will say that $\nu$ is (strongly) determining if it is (strongly determining) for its support. \begin{prop} If $\mu_{0}$ does not charge polar subsets, has compact support $S_{0}$ and is (strongly) determining, then $S_{0}$ is (locally) regular. \end{prop}